Jack-Coutts/small_python_projects/README.md

-# Simple genetic algorithms moving circles to squares.
+### Simple genetic algorithms moving circles to squares.

-- Simple algorithm with visualisation using turtle.
-This works but is far too slow.
-- Version 3 is more complex/efficient and uses classes.
-Functional but circles are not hitting the square.
-No visualisation.
-- Visualisation with pygame would be a good next step.
+Two genetic algorithms for moving a population of circles towards a target square:

+- turtle_genetic_algo.py only uses function and visualises the process using the turtle module.
+- genetic_algo_v3.py uses functions to create the population, outputs text summaries.
+- Next step is to add pygame visualisations to genetic_algo_v3.py.